 Pete Marra, an ornithologist and conservation biologist will talk about his new book Cat Wars that tells the story of the threats free-ranging cats pose to biodiversity and public health throughout the world.
 This compelling book and lecture traces the historical and cultural ties between humans and cats from early domestication to the current boom in pet ownership, along the way accessibly explaining the science of extinction, population modeling, and feline diseases.
 It will chart the developments that have led to our present impasse -- from breakthrough studies on cat predation to cat-eradication programs underway in Australia today.
-It will describes how a small but vocal minority of cat advocates has campaigned successfully for no action in much the same way that special interest groups have stymied attempts to curtail smoking and climate change.

 Cat Wars paints a revealing picture of a complex global problem-- and proposes solutions that foresee a time when wildlife and humans are no longer vulnerable to the impacts of free-ranging cats.

 A book sale and signing will be available after the presentation.

 Co-hosted by the UW-Madison Nelson Institute for Environmental Studies and Community Shares of Wisconsin